Szczurk3y/UKRecruitmentTask/README.md

 Untilted Kingdom recrutiment task

 ## Technologies used:
-- Fully written in Kotlin in MVVM pattern
+- Fully written in Kotlin using MVVM pattern
 - Hilt
 - Jetpack Compose (no xml layouts)
 - Moshi